sahilkhan-7/quiz-game/README.md

-# MCQ Quiz Game in Python with intergrated Database
+# 🎮 MCQ Quiz Game

+Quiz game in Python with intergrated Database